vmware-tanzu/sonobuoy/site/docs/v0.14.1/enhancements/v2-worker-aggregator.md

 ## How it works now

-Sonobuoy uses a worker-master model, where a master delegates tasks to worker pods.
-When those pods have finished, they need to report the results of their work back to the master.
+Sonobuoy uses a worker-aggregator model, where an aggregator delegates tasks to worker pods.
+When those pods have finished, they need to report the results of their work back to the aggregator.
 Presently this is done over an ill-defined, ad hoc REST-ish client/server model embedded in the server.

-The data passed back to the master is pretty much completely opaque.
+The data passed back to the aggregator is pretty much completely opaque.
 PUT receives a path like /results/node1/systemd, and a blob of data as the body.
 That data is written out, unexamined, to a file like node1/systemd in the finished tarball.

 The worker is given JSON config blob which tells it where and how to report its results.
-This contains, amongst other things, the URL of the master where those results will be sent.
+This contains, amongst other things, the URL of the aggregator where those results will be sent.

 The plugins themselves use a two-container model.
 One container, that created by the plugin author, outputs its results in a shared directory.
 It touches a `done` file with the name of the file it created.
-The other container is responsible for submitting these results back to the master.
-It watches for the `done` file, then uses the config JSON to `PUT` those results back to the master.
+The other container is responsible for submitting these results back to the aggregator.
+It watches for the `done` file, then uses the config JSON to `PUT` those results back to the aggregator.

 ## Summary

-The interaction between the master and worker is ad hoc and poorly documented.
+The interaction between the aggregator and worker is ad hoc and poorly documented.
 All data is also transmitted plain text over HTTP with no authentication or verification.